dsrw/enu/README.md

 Enu currently includes 5 block types/colors, and 1 object model (a robot).
 This will be greatly expanded in the future.

+## Building

+Drop a block or robot with the left mouse button/controller trigger, remove it with the right.
+Adjoining blocks will be combined into a single structure.
+With the mouse captured, building works more or less like MineCraft.
+Release the mouse by pressing ESC to draw blocks using the mouse cursor.

+Code by switching to the code tool left clicking/triggering on an object or structure.
+Changes are applied when the code window is closed (ESC key) or CTRL is pressed.
+Holding CTRL will also temprarly grab the mouse and allow you to change your position.

 # Config